 Key Measures & Results for this Goal: DW has continued to provide a full time Title I Reading teacher.
-There was also a ReadingCorps program in place for the 2021-2022 school year.
-This allows the school to commit time and resources to help our students reach their reading goals, especially after the pandemic distance learning time period.
-Our local assessment results show that 48/99 or 48% of students were able to meet their growth goal in reading for the 2021-2022 school year.
+There was also a ReadingCorps program in place for the 2022-2023 school year.
+This allows the school to commit time and resources to help our students reach their reading goals.
+Our local assessment results show that students in grades K-1 grew from 34% at a no risk level (fall) to 49% at a no risk level (spring).
+Our 2nd grade students grew from 39% (fall) at no risk to 45% at no risk (spring) as evidenced by FastBridge results.
+The 3rd grade students have a slightly different measure with STAR testing showing grade-wide results at 92% of students at or above 50 points on the Student Growth Percentile.